dipaksarkar/docs/docs/bouncify/installation.md

 ## How to Get a License

-To use BouncifyPro, you need to obtain a valid license directly from our website.
+To use Bouncify, you need to obtain a valid license directly from our website.
 We do not use Envato purchase codes.
-Please refer to the [How to Get a License Guide](/bouncifypro/how-to-get-license) for detailed instructions on acquiring and activating your license.
+Please refer to the [How to Get a License Guide](/bouncify/how-to-get-license) for detailed instructions on acquiring and activating your license.

 ## Install via One-Click Installer